Charcuterie

 Charcuterie is part of the garde manger chef's repertoire.
-Originally intended as a way to preserve meat before the advent of refrigeration, they are prepared today for their flavors derived from the preservation processes.
+In larger restaurants, a dedicated specialist known as a charcutier may prepare charcuterie instead of the garde manger.
+Originally intended as a way to preserve meat before the advent of refrigeration, meats are prepared today for their flavors derived from the preservation processes.

 Terminology

 The French word for a person who practices charcuterie is charcutier.
 The etymology of the word is the combination of chair and cuite, or cooked flesh.
 The Herbsts in Food Lover's Companion say, "it refers to the products, particularly (but not limited to) pork specialties such as pâtés, rillettes, galantines, crépinettes, etc., which are made and sold in a delicatessen-style shop, also called a charcuterie."
-Montagné in his 1938 edition of Larousse Gastronomique defines it as "[t]he art of preparing various meats, in particular pork, in order to present them in the most diverse ways."
+Montagné in his 1938 edition of Larousse Gastronomique defines it as "[t]he art of preparing various meats, in particular pork, in order to present them in the most diverse ways".

 Products created with forcemeats

 Forcemeat

 Forcemeat is a mixture of ground, lean meat emulsified with fat.
 The emulsification can be accomplished by grinding, sieving, or puréeing the ingredients.
 The emulsification may either be smooth or coarse in texture, depending on the desired consistency of the final product.
 Forcemeats are used in the production of numerous items found in charcuterie.
 Meats commonly used in the production of forcemeats include pork, fish (pike, trout, or salmon), seafood, game meats (venison, boar, or rabbit), poultry, game birds, veal, and pork livers.
 Pork fatback is often used for the fat portion of forcemeat, as it has a somewhat neutral flavor.